danbotspace/Documentation/docs/server/software/git-ea.md

 Now you should be prompted the gitea's configuration page.

-> **Pro tip:** You can leave the page and the server won't break, but please note that all the changes you've made won't be saved until you install it.
+t{**Pro tip:** You can leave the page and the server won't break, but please note that all the changes you've made won't be saved until you install it.}

 ## Creating a Database